I wish to inspire readers, teachers, and book clubs to bake along with their reading and promote discussion about the books we've enjoyed.

 - multiple clever, interlacing narratives

-Why was Lily so confused about the young girl?
-Why did she keep a hidden savings in the parson’s desk?
+- Why was Lily so confused about the young girl?
+Why did she keep hidden savings in the parson’s desk?

-How did a “fortune-telling” pig’s advice about going to the river at midnight on winter solstice night and look into the water to see who would win someone’s hand, cause a huge, downward spiral of events that practically ruined a girl’s life?
+- How did a “fortune-telling” pig’s advice about going to the river at midnight on winter solstice night and looking into the water to see who would win someone’s hand cause a huge, downward spiral of events that practically ruined a girl’s life?

 At the inn, the “fragrance of nutmeg and allspice mingled with tobacco and burning logs.”